Lebanon:Operations of the Islamic Resistance on Saturday, Ma...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 11:15 a.m. the “Al-Baghdadi” Site with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 12:00 p.m. the “Ramim” [Hunin] Barracks with artillery shells.

-- The Islamic Resistance fighters targeted at 1:04 p.m. the “Ramim” Barracks with a Burkan rocket, scoring direct hits.
+- The Islamic Resistance fighters targeted at 12:20 p.m. an aerial operation with two offensive drones on two Iron Dome platforms the “Kfar Blum” Air Site, scoring direct hits.

-- The Islamic Resistance fighters confronted at 3:42 p.m. the “Ramtha” Site in the occupied Lebanese Kfarchouba hills with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters confronted at 4:50 p.m. the “Ruwaisat Al-Alam” Site in the occupied Lebanese Kfarchouba hills with artillery shells, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise}